gorkeem/Periodic-Table-Simulated/README.md

 # Periodic Table Simulated
 ## Created with Java and Android.
-### Download app.apk to your android device and you can use it.
+### Download and install app.apk to your android device and you can use it.